 If you are becoming a dog walker you should also get a DBS which is a background check which you can give to clients.

 You should also get public liability insurance.
 This will protect you in case anything goes wrong while you are working, or anyone tries to make a claim against you.

 There are many places online that you can advertise your services.
 Utilize social media channels as well as specific dog sitting websites such as Pet Sitters USA.
 Get testimonials from people you have worked with and consider taking a video of you with a dog.
 People like to feel like they know you before they hire you to look after their dog.

+As a live in dog sitter you stay in the owners home.
 Becoming a dogsitter has many advantages if you love dogs.
-It enables you to either earn a living doing something you love dearly and for which you are qualified, but it also allows you the opportunity to travel in your own country or much further afield by house and petsitting around the world in exchange for free accommodation. it’s a great life.
+It enables you to either earn a living doing something you love dearly.
+It will give you great satisfaction because you are qualified for the work.
+But it also allows you the opportunity to travel in your own country or much further afield by house and petsitting.
+You exchange petsitting like a friend for free accommodation. it’s a great life.
 Become a dogsitter today!

 More useful blog links about dogsitting with Housesitmatch